Combeforce: Subsequent operations

 At the end of February, the 106th (Lancashire Hussars) Anti-tank Regiment, RHA was chosen to become a Light Anti Aircraft (LAA) regiment of three batteries with thirty-six 20 mm Breda guns captured from the Italians.
 The regiment was renamed the 106th Light Anti-Aircraft Regiment, RA (Lancashire Hussars).
 In March 1941, the regiment was sent to Greece in Operation Lustre as part of W Force and the regiment was sent to defend the airstrip at Larissa.
-The German advance forced the British to retreat to the town of Nauplion, where the 106th were the only anti-aircraft defence.
+The German advance forced the British to retreat to the town of Nauplion, where the 106th LAA regiment were the only anti-aircraft defence.
 After destroying their Breda guns, the regiment was evacuated to Crete on board HMS Calcutta.
 Most of the regiment ended the campaign in the defence of Suda Bay in the Battle of Crete and were taken prisoner.
 The regiment was placed in suspended animation in July and many of the survivors reinforced the 102nd (Northumberland Hussars) Anti-tank Regiment RA, which was refitting after being evacuated from Greece and Crete.
 The 2nd Battalion The Rifle Brigade fought through the rest of the Western Desert Campaign and took part in the defence of Outpost Snipe from 26 to 27 October 1942 during the Second Battle of El Alamein.
-Along with the 239th Battery, 76th Anti-Tank Regiment RA and other units, the battalion advanced to a depression near Kidney Ridge, defended it against Axis armoured attacks and spoilt the biggest counter-attack against the ground captured by the Eighth Army during Operation Lightfoot.
+Along with the 239th Battery, 76th Anti-Tank Regiment RA and other units, the battalion advanced to a depression near Kidney Ridge, defended it against Axis armoured attacks and spoilt the biggest Axis counter-attack against the ground captured by the Eighth Army during Operation Lightfoot.